Nichols-HomeLab/docker-watcher/README.md

 - Mount `/var/run/docker.sock` **read-only**.
 - If you're relaying to **ntfy** via SMTP, set your relay's host/port and recipient to the ntfy SMTP endpoint/alias your relay uses.
 - Backoff doubles each time a container triggers an alert, up to `BACKOFF_MAX_SEC`.
 Backoff resets when a container starts and runs healthily again.
+- Loop alerts fire at most once per down cycle; they resume only after the container runs again.
 - This app does not *stop* or *restart* containers; it only reports.